Kaliny4/wordle_py/README.md

 ### Reflection
 - Writing tests is significantly harder when all logic is placed in one file
 - The project would benefit from refactoring into smaller modules

+### In Progress
-- Future improvement: containerization with Docker
+- containerization with Docker
+- wordle in C++
+- infromation theory and wordle, how to estimate the word